phishx-docs/phishx-docs.github.io/docs/en/guide/people/smart/README.md

 ---
-title: Smart Lists
+title: Smart lists
 tags:
   - People
   - Lists
   - Targets
   - Contacts
 ---
-# Smart Lists
+# Smart lists

 ::: tip Automatic lists
 Smart lists help you send new campaigns to people in a specific department or group.